alexandrustf/TextClassifierAI/README.md

 # TextClassifierAI

 1. The purpose of the project is to implement a solution in order to classify the topic of a text: culture, finance, politics, science, sports, tech.
+The implementation is written in Python 3.
+The dataset can be found at https://github.com/butnaruandrei/MOROCO , where are over 20000 texts labeled.

 2. The first step is to make a vectorial representation of the texts:
 	BOW (bag of words) : implemented  in main.py and documented from https://www.freecodecamp.org/news/an-introduction-to-bag-of-words-and-how-to-code-it-in-python-for-nlp-282e87a9da04/